SauceX22/airline-booking/README.md

 ## Overview

 React Bike Rentals is a dynamic web application designed to facilitate the process of renting bikes.
 Built with the T3 Stack, this project leverages a suite of modern technologies to deliver a seamless and intuitive user experience.
-The application caters to two user roles: **Manager** and **User**, each with distinct functionalities tailored to their needs.
+The application caters to two user roles: **Admin** and **User**, each with distinct functionalities tailored to their needs.

 ## Features